 Credit: aprilgolightly.com

-To make it, all you need to do is place your roasted red bell peppers, avocado oil, and seasoning in a food processor and whirl away.
+To make this creamy and savory sauce all you need to do is mix your roasted red bell peppers, avocado oil, and seasoning in a food processor.
 This food processor here will work just fine.

-And to make it a meal, feel free to add some zucchini noodles to mop up all that delicious sauce.
-Yum!
+Feel free to add some zucchini noodles to mop up all that delicious sauce.
 Here is a spiralizer to make the zucchini noodles.

 Per Serving: